 The Story of Snow: The Science of Winter’s Wonder, by Mark Cassino (Ages 7-12)

 And, of course, all the amazing picture book biographies of scientists, many mentioned here!

 Review copy courtesy of Scholastic publishing.
-Amazon.com affiliate links support my book-buying habit and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!